ryantd42/NY-Legislative-Git/2023/S8799B-2023/bill.md

  PASS,  CROSSING  OVER  THE  VAN  WYCK  EXPRESSWAY IN THE NEIGHBORHOOD OF JAMAICA, COUNTY OF QUEENS, SHALL BE DESIGNATED AND KNOWN  AS  THE  "PORT AUTHORITY POLICE OFFICER WILLIAM J. LEAHY MEMORIAL BRIDGE".
   §  2.
-The commissioner of transportation shall provide for the instal- lation and maintenance of adequate signing of the state  highway  system as  designated  pursuant  to  section one of this act.
-However, to avoid confusion and to limit any possible disruption of commerce,  the  desig- nation  called  for  pursuant to section one of this act shall be one of ceremonial nature and the official name of  such  bridge  shall  not  be changed as a result of this act.
+The port authority of New York and New Jersey shall provide for the installation and maintenance of adequate signing of the state  high- way  system  as designated pursuant to section one of this act.
+However, to avoid confusion and to limit any possible disruption of commerce, the designation called for pursuant to section one of this act shall be  one of  ceremonial  nature and the official name of such bridge shall not be changed as a result of this act.
   § 3.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD14734-01-4
+  LBD14734-02-4